NatronGitHub/Natron/Documentation/source/guide/intro.rst

 Practice
 ********

-There are excellent books that introduce how to do compositing in practice, and using compositing software: [Wright2010]_, [Brinkmann2008]_, [Lanier2009]_, [VES2014]_.
+There are excellent books that introduce how to do compositing in practice, and how to use compositing software: [Wright2010]_, [Brinkmann2008]_, [Lanier2009]_, [VES2014]_.

 Most of what is described in these books also apply to Natron.
 It is thus strongly recommended to become familiar with the techniques and workflows described in these books before starting to use Natron.

-There are also video tutorials available on video streaming platforms (youtube, vimeo) for Natron or other reference compositing software, such as Nuke of Fusion.
+There are also video tutorials available on video streaming platforms (youtube, vimeo) for Natron or other reference compositing software, such as Nuke or Fusion.
 These tutorials can be used to get acquainted with compositing.

 ..
 [Wikipedia] `Compositing <https://en.wikipedia.org/wiki/Compositing>`_, in Wikipedia, retrieved Sep.
 14, 2016 from https://en.wikipedia.org/wiki/Compositing